andhyalv/AndhyAlv.github.io/Healthcare.md

 #### d) Provide a list of all patients who had an emergency but left the hospital faster than the average.
 #### e)Research needs a list of all patient numbers who are African-America or have a "Up" to metformin
 #### f) Our health care data analyst boss wants to know what the distribution of time spent in the hospital looks like.
+The distribution of time spent in the hospital is displayed by this query.

+The output is a Histogram.

 They're also curious to know if the majority stay less than 7 days.
 Once patients stay over 7 days, the hospital wants to ensure these patients are very acute.
 #### g)